etorres-revature/NODE.js-CLI_Team_Generator/README.md

 This application creates team templates with information input through prompts in the command line.

 This project has been updated to include validation on the Inquirer prompts.
-In the ./lib there is a Validation object that is exported to ./app.js.
+In the ./lib folder there is a Validation object (Validtion.js) filethat is exported to the app.js file to create the validations on the Inquirer prompts.
 The Validation object is tested with Validation.test.js file in ./test folder.

 ## Table of Contents